hadasze/tdd-execrise/exercises/ambassador/README.md

 ## Tasks

-1. Add a `get` route `/comments` that returns the comments list from the `commentsService` using the appropriate RPC method.
+1. Add a `fetch` server function that returns the comments list from the `commentsService` using the appropriate RPC method.
-2. Add a `post` route `/comment` that adds a single comment to the `commentsService` using the appropriate RPC method.
+2. Add a `add` server function that adds a single comment to the `commentsService` using the appropriate RPC method.

 ## Bonus

 3. Add A simple UI to view your comments and add new comments.
+Write a Sled e2e test for it!

 ## Guidelines